denten-books/plain-text/1-chapter.md

 This device also contains most of my library.
 Despite the appearances, the electronic book on my desk has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
-Both devices embody printed circuit boards, capacitors, silicone chips, and resistors.
+Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates.
 Both are governed by codes political and computational.
 Both are connected to the network and both
 communicate: with remote data centers and with each other.
 And yet, I continue